 - The installation is permanent — a home, hotel, or long-term commercial space

-- You want clean, professional seams at large scale
+- You want clean butt-joined seams across a large mural

 The bottom line

-Self-adhesive PVC is a versatile, fast-install substrate with excellent moisture resistance — right for temporary, outdoor-adjacent, or non-standard surface applications.
-Non-woven fleece is the professional standard for permanent interiors: better seams, better finish, better fire compliance, cleaner removal.
-Most interior designers working on residential and hospitality projects default to non-woven for exactly these reasons.
-If you are unsure which substrate is right for your project, contact the VividWalls team for advice on material selection, dimensions, and pricing.
+Self-adhesive PVC is a versatile, fast-install substrate with excellent moisture resistance — right for temporary, outdoor-adjacent, or non-standard surface applications, and the only choice of the two for bathrooms and kitchens with direct water contact.
+Non-woven fleece is the professional standard for permanent interiors: better seams, better finish, legally required fire certification, and clean dry-strip removal at end of life.
+Most interior designers working on residential and hospitality projects default to non-woven for exactly these reasons, reserving PVC for the specific conditions it was engineered to handle.
+If you are new to the material, our complete non-woven guide covers weights, textures, and installation in depth (What is non-woven wallpaper?).
+And if you are still unsure which substrate fits your project, contact the VividWalls team through the wallpapers page (Designer wallpapers) — we advise on material selection, dimensions, and pricing before you commit to a print.